 - Improve customer support

 B2C businesses, in particular, should identify all the emotional advantages they offer consumers.
-Even CEOs have feeling, though, so B2B businesses should also consider how they improve business clients’ overall well-being:
+Even CEOs have feelings, though, so B2B businesses should also consider how they improve business clients’ overall well-being:

 - Less stress